List of Neighbours characters introduced in 2012: Olivia Bell

 Months later, Olivia returns to Erinsborough and tells Susan that she wants to write a revised version of her book from Susan's perspective.
 Susan and Bea Nilsson (Bonnie Anderson) later learn that Finn's mother is suing Olivia's publisher, which means that her book cannot be published overseas.
 Olivia says she wants to make up for the hurt she caused and allow Susan's truth to be told, but Susan warns her against contacting her or her family.
 Karl also reacts badly upon seeing Olivia and tells her she has wasted her time returning.
 Olivia later speaks with Finn's doctor David Tanaka (Takaya Honda).
 Olivia comes to the Kennedy's home to ask if Susan has thought about her proposal, but Karl tells Olivia that she is not welcome there.
 She ignores him and tells Susan that she will get full editorial approval, but Susan says that she has not made a decision and does not appreciate Olivia pressuring her.
 Olivia later tells Susan that she will write the book regardless of her input, and Susan eventually agrees to take part.
 However, after realising that it is taking a toll on her health, Susan tells Olivia that she can no longer contribute to the book.
 Olivia repeatedly calls Susan and later informs her that her publisher's advance was tied to Susan's involvement in the book.
 Olivia asks Ned Willis (Ben Hall) about a rent reduction on her space at The Hive, but Ned tells her that it is not possible.
 Noticing Bea nearby, Olivia comments that she needs Susan back, but Bea tells her that Susan has made her mind up.
 Karl sees them together and warns Olivia about harassing his family.
 Olivia claims her reputation is on the line, which incenses Karl, who tells her that he will not allow her to get away with causing his family more pain.
 Later that day, Olivia goes to the high school to see Susan.
-She is initially stopped by Hendrix Greyson (Benny Turland), but ignores him and goes inside, where she meets Karl.
+She is initially stopped by Hendrix Greyson (Ben Turland), but ignores him and goes inside, where she meets Karl.
 They argue on the landing and he demands that she stops torturing his family.
 He turns to leave and Olivia falls down the stairs.
 When she regains conscious at the hospital, Olivia accuses Karl of pushing her.
 Karl confronts her and begs her to tell the police the truth, but she accuses him of threatening her and he is asked to leave the hospital.